Electric choice switch rates and aggregation activity

 - 4901:1-25-02(A)(4) for certified aggregators and governmental aggregators (1.4 data)

 Additionally, Ohio’s EDUs submit similar data pursuant to Ohio Revised Code 4935 and Ohio Administrative Code 4901:5 (known as SE-1 or forecasting data).
 The PUCO may use any of these data sources in assessing whether effective competition exists for retail electric service in Ohio.

 Effective competition includes the existence of the following characteristics: (1) participation in the market by multiple sellers so that an individual seller is not able to influence significantly the market price of the commodity; (2) participation in the market by informed buyers; (3) lack of substantial barriers to supplier entry into and exit from the market; (4) lack of substantial barriers that may discourage customer participation in the market; and (5) sellers offering buyers a variety of CRES products.

-Measurements of the health of Ohio’s CRES market include: (1) number of Commission-certified CRES providers in Ohio; (2) number of Commission-certified CRES providers by EDU service territory; (3) number of active CRES providers by EDU service territory; (4) number of customers shopping by class, by EDU service territory; and (5) percentage of load shopping by class, by EDU service territory; (6) all EDUs have at least structural separation; (7) 100 percent of the SSO load is procured via a competitive process for all EDUs; and (8) customers are engaged and informed about the products and services that they receive.
+Measurements of the health of Ohio’s CRES market include: (1) number of PUCO certified CRES providers; (2) number of PUCO certified CRES providers by EDU service territory; (3) number of active CRES providers by EDU service territory; (4) number of customers shopping by class and by EDU service territory; (5) percentage of load shopping by class and by EDU service territory; (6) all EDUs have at least structural separation; (7) 100 percent of the SSO load is procured via a competitive process for all EDUs; and (8) customers are engaged and informed about the products and services they receive.